 skip-validation

-country (with the appropriate code for where you’re generating said request) and is-ngrok headers.
+country (with the appropriate code for your request origin) and is-ngrok headers.

 What’s next?

-You now have a globally load-balanced API deployment using three DigitalOcean VMs, three ngrok agents, three secure tunnels, one ngrok Edge, and a single convenient endpoint for your users.
-From here, you have many options for extending your use of ngrok’s GSLB:- Spread the load from user requests further by creating additional deployments in more regions, adding a new Tunnel Group backend for each, and patching your Weighted Backend configuration.
+You now have a globally load-balanced API deployment using three DigitalOcean VMs, three ngrok agents, three secure tunnels, and a single convenient endpoint for your users.
+From here, you have many options for extending your use of ngrok’s GSLB:- Spread the load further by deploying additional VMs in more regions and connecting each agent to

 - Provision a Kubernetes cluster with the same workload and the ngrok Kubernetes Operator to load-balance between VM- and Kubernetes-based deployments of the same API or application.